Crayola to open family attraction in Orlando

-Crayola, a subsidiary of Kansas City, Missouri-based Hallmark Cards Inc., said it chose Orlando for its second venue because it's a top family destination.
+Crayola, a subsidiary of Kansas City, Missouri-based Hallmark Cards Inc., noted Orlando is a top family destination.

 The area has three major theme park resorts — Walt Disney World, Universal Orlando Resort and SeaWorld — and many more specialty parks and attractions, some built around children's brands, such as Legoland Florida in nearby Winter Haven.

 But Perry said the attraction doesn't expect to rely entirely on tourists for its success.
 Like the Easton location, Crayola expects its Orlando attraction to draw plenty of local families.